Resource Details

 Federal Tax Credit for Solar Photovoltaics

-The federal residential solar energy credit is a tax credit that can be claimed on federal income taxes for a percentage of the cost of a solar PV system paid for by the taxpayer.
-(Other types of renewable energy are also eligible for similar credits but are beyond the scope of this guidance.)
+The federal residential clean energy credit is a tax credit that can be claimed on federal income taxes for a percentage of the cost of a clean energy system paid for by the taxpayer.

 The installation of the system must be complete during the tax year.